grannycart/by-sound-alone/content/FAQ-draft.md

 ## Is this book published by a legit publisher?
 No. And it probably never will be.
 Apparently my decision to release an early version for public review severely hobbled the chances of a real publisher picking it up, and my later decision to release it under a open-content license has likely killed off any small remaining chance, since no publisher wants to sell a paper book where the author insists that the e-book version should be free.

 You know what?
 I don't care.
 Modern fiction is just terrible.
 And I suspect the main reason is because publishers grind up any promising good book with a commercial-potential machine until what comes out is flat garbage.
-(Not _all_ books, of course, but I'd say the vast majority of "successful" books could be described by this.)
+(Not _all_ books, of course, but I'd say the vast majority of "successful" books could be described this way.)

 Swearing off traditional book publishing has both good an bad results.
 In the good column: the book is a vision of mine not mediated by someone else's need to sell copies or build buzz.
 In other words it's not a product.
 It has a DIY quality that gives it some authenticity and pathos that gets drained out of most modern books.
 In the bad column: there's mistakes --- always another typo --- and maybe I've given up some of the accessibility that might have come with a professional content editor shaving stuff to make it move along more quickly or shape it to make the plot the exclusive priority.
 I regret this somewhat.
 I _want_ the book to be accessible and fun to read.
 The world doesn't need another boring bloated literature novel where nothing happens any more than it needs another bad beach book with a plot re-hashed from some bad 80s spy thriller.